aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/threadedcomment/_index.md

 ```

-Gets and sets the created time of this threaded comment.
+the created time of this threaded comment.

 **Returns:**
 [DateTime](../../com.aspose.cells/datetime)